Maskne, what is it and how do I fight it? These might be questions you’ve found yourself asking lately.

 Hyaluronic acid will retain and attract the water in your skin, paired with Poko’s Ultra Hydrating Moisturiser your skin should stay highly hydrated which is key to preventing irritation.

-Using a salicylic acid-based cleanser in your routine is one of our top methods for fighting maskne, the key is to let it sit on your face for at least 30 seconds before washing it off, giving it time to work its magic.
+Using a salicylic acid-based cleanser in your daily skincare routine is one of our top methods for fighting maskne, the key is to let it sit on your face for at least 30 seconds before washing it off, giving it time to work its magic.

 Top Tip: Don’t wait until the end of the day to cleanse, if you have oily skin prone to breakouts cleanse before and after wearing your mask as well to prevent bacterial build-up.